 1. The return request is made within 10 days from receipt of merchandise unless stated otherwise.

-2. The screen arrives torn or damaged
+2. The screen is delivered torn or damaged

 Unless new artwork is supplied, replacement screens ship within 2 business days from the day we receive the request.
 All replacements will be shipped via UPS Ground.
 Expedited shipping options are available for an additional charge.

 Refunds are given in the same form of the original payment used for purchase within 1 to 3 business days of receipt of the return package.
+Refunds will be processed only when we receive the damaged or canceled screens back to our Phoenix facility.

 Shipping and handling fees are not refundable unless the return or exchange is a result of our error.